-Every military family has thought about doing a Personal Procured Move (PPM) or DITY move at some point along the way.
+Every military family has thought about doing a Personally Procured Move (PPM) or DITY move at some point along the way.
 Was it the time the screws to the crib were lost, or you had to sleep on the air mattress for the 14th night in a row?
 For our family, it was when only half of our HHG arrived at the new duty station.
 We had a dining room table with no chairs, office chair without a desk, box springs sans the mattress.
 It took another two weeks to get the issue resolved.
 Two weeks!
-And after hearing PCS horror stories from other military families, we realize how lucky we were!
+And after hearing PCS horror stories from other military families, we realized how lucky we were!

 Summer isn’t the only time military families PCS.
 If you know orders are coming in the next year, it’s helpful to start collecting free supplies sooner rather than later.
 We all see the posts on the local spouse pages advertising free boxes, so go pick them up!
 Mattress and wardrobe boxes are the best.
 If you get “surprise orders” you can still put out a PSA on the same pages and see if anyone has any boxes left over that they are willing to unload.
 Liquor stores have lots of boxes they will let you take off their hands, and they frequently come with dividers in the wine boxes.
 Can we say makeshift dish packs?
+You can also check the Exchange or Commissary to see if they have leftover broken down boxes near their loading dock.
+Gathering your own packing supplies can mean major savings on your PPM!

-Have your boxes neatly organized in the garage so you can back the POD or moving truck right up to it.
-It won’t take much time to load with everything organized and a few feet away.
-Ask your friends for a solid 3 hours of their time to help lift and load.
-After the truck is packed, feed them as a thank you like you would the military movers.
+After the truck is packed, feed your friends as a thank you like you would the military movers.
 Also, make sure to put a good lock on the back of the truck to prevent anyone from breaking in.
 It is sad to say, but a packed truck is sometimes too tempting for some.

 Unload and Relax!

-You have traveled smart and have arrived at your new duty station.
+You’ve traveled smart and have arrived at your new duty station!
 Since you probably don’t know a ton of people yet, you could look into hiring some hourly movers to help unload.
 Maybe you’ll end up with neighbors who come over and offer to help with the heavy furniture like we did!
 Your boxes are clearly labeled with where to put them, so it’ll be easy to offload.
 Now you can unpack at your speed and not have to worry about what is missing or broken.